Three homological invariants under cleft extensions

 \leftskip0truemm \rightskip0truemm In this paper, we investigate the behavior of Igusa-Todorov distances, extension and Rouquier dimensions under cleft extensions of abelian categories.
-Applications are given to Morita context rings, trivial extension rings, tensor rings and arrow removals.
-In particular, we provide a new characterization of the upper bound for the Rouquier dimension of finite-dimensional algebras. \leftskip10truemm \rightskip10truemm \ where $\e_{e_{i}}:=e_{i}+I.$ It follows that
+We apply our results to Morita context rings, trivial extension rings, tensor rings and arrow removals. \leftskip10truemm \rightskip10truemm \ for all $i,j\in\{1,2,3,4\}$, where $\e_{e_{i}}:=e_{i}+I.$ It follows that

 Then we have a cleft extension

 where $\Gamma = A/A\{b_{\Up}, d_{\Up}, b_{\Down}, d_{\Down}\}A$ is isomorphic to $kQ'/I'$, and the bound quiver $(Q',I')$ of it is shown in Figure \ref{fig2}.
 Here, $Q'$ is not connected and $I'=I$.
 Quiver $Q'$ has two connected components $Q'_{\I}$ and $Q'_{\II}$, then $\Gamma = \Gamma_1 \times \Gamma_2$, where $\Gamma_1 = kQ'_{\I}/\langle \alpha_{\Up}\beta, \beta a_{\Up} \rangle$ and $\Gamma_2 = kQ'_{\II}/\langle c_{\Down}\delta, \delta \gamma_{\Down} \rangle$.
 It follows that $\modcat \Gamma_1 \times \modcat \Gamma_2$.